Singh-Prakash07/Notes/Start With Docker/03 port mapping and env var.md

 ### Port Mapping
 + Port mapping is the process of linking a port on the host machine to a port inside a Docker container.
 + This allows external traffic to reach a service running inside the container.
++ No, you cannot run an existing container in interactive mode with port mapping.
 ### How Port Mapping Works
 + By default, services running inside a container are isolated from the host machine's network.
 You can't access a web server running on port 80 inside a container just by navigating to localhost:80 on your host.
 Port mapping, also known as port publishing, creates a tunnel that redirects network traffic from a specified port on the host to a specific port in the container.
 ### Syntax and Example